terrytaylorbonn/terrytaylorbonn.github.io/0-mission.markdown

 # **1 The truth about AI**

 **I never cease to be amazed by the engineering genius behind AI**.
 That being said, **building successful AI applications requires a basic understanding of what AI really is**.
-- 1.1 AI runs on digital computers
+- 1.1 AI = deterministic algorithms running on digital HW
 - 1.2 There is no "I" (intelligence) in AI
 - 1.3 Falling for AI hype can cost you... dearly
 - 1.4 AI is an incredible revolutionary engineering marvel.. for the right applications